DragonEggBedrockBreaking/VanillaDisable/README.md

 ## Description

-This is a fabric mod that allows you to toggle or change many vanilla features through the vanilla gamerule system.
+This is a quilt mod that allows you to toggle or change many vanilla features through the vanilla gamerule system.
 This mod supports the latest version of Minecraft.
 Only critical issues/major crashes will be fixed on older versions of Minecraft.
 Mod compatibility is an aim but not always a reality - if there is an incompatibility,